JuliaLinke/Neural.Efficiency.2025/README.md

 #### a06.PrepCovBat
 This MATLAB script extracts and formats subject-level functional connectivity matrices (rest and task) for harmonization using methods like [CovBat](https://github.com/andy1764/CovBat_Harmonization).

+#### a07.CovBat
+This R script harmonizes functional connectivity matrices derived from resting-state and task-based fMRI across cohorts using the CovBat method.
+It removes unwanted site/scanner effects while preserving biologically meaningful variability.